sr/operator/doc/chatops.md

 Par Bot has served us well but we have found it difficult to maintain and keep stable, and therefore have decided to deprecate it.
 We still accept bug fixes and minor contributions, but please implement all new commands in HAL9000 going forward.
 We will be migrating existing commands over to HAL9000 in the coming months.

-Parbot is part of the BREAD repository:
+Par Bot is part of the BREAD repository:

 [https://git.dev.pardot.com/Pardot/bread/tree/master/src/parbot#README](https://git.dev.pardot.com/Pardot/bread/tree/master/src/parbot)